ogundiyantobiloba/DS/README.md

 ## Structure

-Each primary directory represents a key topic from the course, and within each topic directory are individual subdirectories containing thier links to the problem, solutions along with unit tests.
+Each primary directory represents a key topic from the course, and within each topic directory are individual subdirectories containing links to the problem, solutions, along with unit tests.

 Topics covered: